CPRE Gloucestershire’s Hedgerow Restoration project

-CPRE Gloucestershire is running two new projects to restore our hedgerows
+CPRE Gloucestershire is running an exciting new project to restore our hedgerows

-It’s National Hedgerow Week (29th May – 6th June) and we’re excited to announce two new projects which will contribute to the restoration of our hedgerows, 50% of which have been lost since WWII.
+It’s National Hedgerow Week (29th May – 6th June) and we’re excited to announce a new project which will contribute to the restoration of our hedgerows, 50% of which have been lost since WWII.

 Did you know that hedges are home to roughly 80% of our woodland birds?
 They also absorb carbon and air pollution, provide wildlife habitats and make us feel better with their lush greenery.
 They make an immense contribution to fighting climate change and biodiversity loss.
 Our hedgerows are unsung heroes of nature!